Kernelization Using Structural Parameters on Sparse Graph Classes: Preliminaries

 \section{Preliminaries}

 We use standard graph-theoretic notation (see~\cite{Die10} for any undefined terminology).
 All our graphs are finite and simple.
 Given a graph $G$, we use $V(G)$ and $E(G)$ to denote its vertex and edge sets.
 For convenience we assume that $V(G)$ is a totally ordered set, and use $uv$ instead of $\{u,v\}$ to denote the edges of $G$.
 For~$X \subseteq V(G)$, we let~$G[X]$ denote the subgraph of $G$ induced by $X$, and we define $G-X:=G[V(G) \setminus X]$.
 Since we will mainly be concerned with sparse graphs in this paper, we let $|G|$ denote the number of vertices in the graph $G$.
 The distance $d_G(v,w)$ of two vertices $v,w \in V(G)$ is the length (number of edges) of a shortest $v,w$-path in $G$ and $\infty$ if $v$ and $w$ lie in different connected components of $G$.
-The diameter $\diam(G)$ of a graph is the length of the longest shortest path between all pair of vertices in $G$.
-We denote by $\omega(G)$ the size of the largest complete subgraph of $G$.
+The diameter $\diam(G)$ of a graph is the length of the longest shortest path between all pairs of vertices in $G$.
+A complete subgraph of $G$ is called a {\em clique} and we denote by $\omega(G)$ the largest size of a clique of $G$.

 The concept of neighborhood is used heavily throughout the paper.
-The neighborhood of a vertex $v \in V(G)$ is the set $N^G(v)=\{w\in V(G) |vw\in E(G)\}$, the degree of $v$ is $\degree^G(v)=|N^G(v)|$, and the closed neighborhood of~$v$ is defined as $N^G[v] := N^G(v) \cup \{v\}$.
+The neighborhood of a vertex $v \in V(G)$ is the set $N^G(v)=\{w\in V(G) \mid vw\in E(G)\}$, the degree of $v$ is $\degree^G(v)=|N^G(v)|$, and the closed neighborhood of~$v$ is defined as $N^G[v] := N^G(v) \cup \{v\}$.
 We extend this naturally to sets of vertices and subgraphs: For $S\subseteq V(G)$ we denote $N^G(S)$ the set of vertices in $V(G)\setminus S$ that have at least one neighbor in $S$, and for a subgraph $H$ of $G$ we put $N^G(H)=N^G(V(H))$.
 Finally if $X$ is a subset of vertices disjoint from $S$, then $N_X^G(S)$ is the set $N^G(S)\cap X$ (and similarly for $N_X^G(H)$).
 Given a graph~$G$ and a set~$W \subseteq V(G)$, we also define~$\partial_G(W)$ as the set of vertices in~$W$ that have a neighbor in~$V \setminus W$.
 Note that $N^G(W) = \partial_G(V(G) \setminus W)$.
 A graph $G$ is $d$-degenerate if every subgraph of $G' \subseteq G$ contains a vertex $v \in V(G')$ with $deg^G(v)\leq d$.
 The degeneracy of $G$ is the smallest $d$ such that $G$ is $d$-degenerate.

 In the rest of the paper we often drop the index $G$ from all the notation if it is clear which graph is being referred to.